awsdocs/amazon-connect-admin-guide/doc_source/encrypt-data.md

 # Encrypt customer input<a name="encrypt-data"></a>

 You can encrypt sensitive data that is collected by contact flows\.
 To do this, you need to use public\-key cryptography\.
-Here's how this works:

-Amazon Connect requires an X\.509 certificate that is signed using the same private key that will decrypt data\.
+When configuring Amazon Connect, you first provide the public key\.
+This is the key used when encrypting data\.
+Later, you provide the X\.509 certificate, which includes a signature that proves you possess the private key\.

 In a contact flow that collects data, you provide an X\.509 certificate to encrypt data that's captured using the **Stored customer input** system attribute\.
 You must upload the key in `.pem` format to use this feature\.
 The encryption key is used to verify the signature of the certificate used within the contact flow\.

 **Note**
-You can have up to two signing keys active at one time to facilitate rotation\.
+You can have up to two encryption keys active at one time to facilitate rotation\.

 To decrypt the data in the **Stored customer input** attribute, use the AWS Encryption SDK\.
 For more information, see the [AWS Encryption SDK Developer Guide](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/)\.